 - Antibody assays.
 The measles virus sandwich-capture IgM antibody assay, offered through many local health departments and through the CDC, is the quickest method of confirming acute measles; laboratories can confirm measles by demonstrating more than a 4-fold rise in IgG antibodies between acute and convalescent sera, although relying solely on rising IgG titers for the diagnosis delays treatment considerably.

 - Viral culture.
-Throat swabs and nasal swabs can be sent on viral transport medium or a viral culturette swab to isolate the measles virus; urine specimens can be sent in a sterile container for viral culture.
+Throat swabs and nasal swabs can be sent on a viral transport medium or a viral culturette swab to isolate the measles virus; urine specimens can be sent in a sterile container for viral culture.

 - Reverse-transcription polymerase chain reaction (PCR).
-Reverse-transcription polymerase chain reaction (PCR) evaluation is highly sensitive at visualizing measles virus RNA in blood, throat, nasopharyngeal, or urine specimens and, where available, can be used to rapidly confirm the diagnosis of measles.
+Reverse-transcription polymerase chain reaction (PCR) evaluation is highly sensitive to visualizing measles virus RNA in blood, throat, nasopharyngeal, or urine specimens and, where available, can be used to rapidly confirm the diagnosis of measles.

 - Chest radiography.
 If bacterial pneumonia is suspected, perform chest radiography; the frequent occurrence of measles pneumonia, even in uncomplicated cases, limits the predictive value of chest radiography for bacterial bronchopneumonia.